inquisitour/energy-efficiency/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License
-MIT License - see LICENSE file for details

 ## Team
+- Parteek Deshmukh
+- Kartik Arya
+- Junaid Muhammad
-- [Your Name]
+- Abhinandan Singh
-- [Team Member 2]
-- [Team Member 3]

 ## Acknowledgments
-- TU Wien for hosting the hackathon
+- "Whatt's Up" hackathon Organisers
-- [Other organizations/people to thank]

-## Contact
-For questions or feedback, please contact [your email]

 ---
 **Note**: This project was developed during a hackathon and is provided as-is.
 For production use, additional testing and validation would be recommended.